TempAccountNull/Drinol/README.md

 ```
 All you have to do now is open Drinol.sln in the new folder and build it inside of Visual Studio.

+## Discord:
+We have a official discord server [here](https://discord.gg/AkyKYTkPSJ), feel free to contact us if you wanna hang out, help develop this tool or ask for support.

   ## Credits:
  - **NBOTT42#6978**: For assistance in developing this tool.
  - **Apoxied#1337**: Halo 3 Research information that i have yet to use.